ateshuseyin/product-count/README.md

 * A small gift to my friend
 * A tiny helper app for store staff
-* Developed in 5 hours from scratch
+* Developed in a day from scratch
 * A simple full-stack react app

 ### Running App ###